Assessment of the Implementation of Safeguarding Culture Standards of the Catholic Church in Aotearoa New Zealand

 On behalf of the bishops and congregational leaders and the National Safeguarding and Professional Standards Committee, Te Rōpū Tautoko (TRT) sought proposals from suitably qualified and experienced assessors to conduct an assessment of the implementation of the Safeguarding Culture Standards of the Catholic Church in Aotearoa New Zealand.

-The assessment will focus on two standards: Standard 3 - Responding to Complaints or Concerns, and Standard 4 - Monitoring Compliance with National Policy.
+The assessment focused on two standards: Standard 3 - Responding to Complaints or Concerns, and Standard 4 - Monitoring Compliance with National Policy.

 Terms of Reference for the Assessment are available here.

-The purpose of this assessment is to evaluate compliance, effectiveness, and appropriateness of the standards, as well as identify areas for improvement.
+The purpose of this assessment was to evaluate compliance, effectiveness, and appropriateness of the standards, as well as identify areas for improvement.

-These Terms of Reference responds, in part, to item 2.5 of the Tautoko roadmap:
+These Terms of Reference responds, in part, to item 2.5 of the Roadmap:

 The National Safeguarding and Professional Standards Committee and Te Rōpū Tautoko to work together to ensure that a robust and independent assessment processes for the current Catholic Church redress and safeguarding system is undertaken.